saylordotorg/course_engl301/Unit03.md

+---
+layout: default
+title: "ENGL301: Introduction to Literary Theory"
+course_description: "A detailed survey of the field of literary theory.
+Examines and explicates a wide-range of literary theories, including formalism, psychoanalytic theory, Marxist theory, feminist theory, queer theory, deconstruction, semiotics, and recent trends in literary theory."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Post-Structuralisms** <span id="3"></span>
 *As denoted by the plural nature of this unit’s title, poststructuralism is a less-unified theoretical movement than its precursors.
 Perhaps this